 Stepparent Adoptions in Arizona

 Stepparent adoptions happen when one biological parent retains parental rights while the relationship with the other biological parent is severed, which results in the loss of all rights or responsibilities for the child.
-In effect, the stepparent who is adopting the child then assumes the role as the new parent and acquires the rights and responsibilities.
+In effect, the stepparent who is adopting the child then assumes the role of the new parent and acquires the rights and responsibilities.
 A stepparent adoption is permanent and cannot be nullified or terminated, even if the parents choose to divorce or go through a legal separation.

 About Stepparent Adoptions in Arizona